 Hair can be a huge problem when it comes to your plumbing.
 This is especially true if your household includes several people with long or thick hair.
 It is very common for shower and bathtub drains to become clogged with hair, and it takes less hair than you’d think to create an issue.
 When the drain starts to completely back up, it is likely that you will need to call in professional help.
 Fortunately, there are some ways you can avoid this with these simple maintenance tricks.

-The first thing you want to try is preventing the hair from going down the drain in the first place.
-There are hair catching tools available.
+The first thing you want to try is to prevent the hair from going down the drain in the first place.
+There are hair-catching tools available.
 You can find these at most hardware stores.
 The most basic and commonly used ones fit right over your drain and catch hair in a wire mesh without impeding the flow of water.
 They are easy to remove and empty when they fill up with hair.

 Sometimes, stubborn clogs will persist despite your best efforts.
-If you’ve tried all of these and your drain is still clogged, Express Plumbing Service is here to help.
+If you’ve tried all of these and your drain is still clogged, Express Plumbing Heating & Air is here to help.
 Give us a call today to get your drains moving again!